kingan1/Housing-Data-Visualization/README.md

 This image is an example visual from `image.py`. `image.py` takes in the file created in `redfin.py` and processes the data.
 It then creates 6 visuals exploring such data.

-This image is an summarization of homes by latitude and longitude, where each dot represents one house.
+This visualization is a summarization of homes by latitude and longitude, where each dot represents one house.
 Another dimension is added, adding a color gradient for the cost of each home.
-This produces a map that displays both the spread of homes and average cost per region.
+This produces a map that displays both the spread of homes and the average cost per region.

 ### [For detailed information about each visual, click here](/Housing-Data-Visualization/visualInfo)